-was traced back to a leak in the HFBR spent fuel storage pool.
+In 1997, a plume was traced back to a leak in the HFBR spent fuel storage pool.
 Consequently, the HFBR was put in standby mode until November 1999, when DOE declared that it was to be permanently shut down.
-Residual tritium in water in the reactor vessel and piping systems continued to diffuse into the building's air through valve seals and other system penetrations, though emission rates are much lower than during the years of operation.
+Residual tritium in water in the reactor vessel and piping systems continued to diffuse into the building's air through valve seals and other system penetrations, though emission rates were much lower than during the years of operation.

 In 2010, the HFBR was disconnected from the 100-meter stack, and a new HFBR exhaust system was installed in 2011.
-As part of the HFBR Long-Term Surveillance Program (BNL 2012), air samples are collected from outside the HFBR confinement structure using a permanently installed sample port.
+As part of the HFBR Long-Term Surveillance Program (BNL 2013), air samples are collected from outside the HFBR confinement structure using a permanently installed sample port.
 Samples are analyzed for tritium to evaluate facility emissions and to ensure that air quality within the building is acceptable to permit staff entry.
-Samples are collected one week per month using a standard desiccant sampling system for tritium analysis.
+Samples are collected for three or four weeks per month using a standard desiccant sampling system for tritium analysis.
 Desiccant samples are analyzed by an off-site contract laboratory.